I’m sharing three ideas on how to decorate vintage ironstone for Christmas.

 I think she’s my favorite one.

 A friend of mine gave me this copper tree below.

 I placed it on my plate shelf next to some mixed-patterned blue teacups.
 Here’s a link to my before and after makeover of my nook that included the addition of this plate shelf.

 Adding this little tree was a simple way to bring Christmas to my ironstone collection.

 Here’s another view of my plate shelf.

-Go to Goodwill, Value Village or any thrift store and look for ironstone.
+Go to Goodwill, Value Village, or any thrift store and look for ironstone.

-For more inspirations follow this link.
+For more inspiration, follow this link.

 To see one of my favorite finds, go here.

 But to see the most AMAZING find from Facebook Marketplace.
-Check it out, here.
+Check it out here.